renan-throsa/Resume/README.md

 ##### Hi recruiter!
 I hope my story keeps you entertained until the end of the page, thanks for taking an interest in my resume.

 ## :bell: About me
-I'm a web developer with three years of experience in web applications of different domains.
+I'm a web developer with three years of working experience in web applications of different domains.
 I am currently focusing on **Asp Net Core and Angular** In my spare time, I usually read books or listen to podcasts, but my biggest joy nowadays is learning to be a better programmer, so in my spare time, I also dedicate myself to learning and self-improvement.

 ## :mortar_board: Educational Background
 Federal University of Pará **(UFPA)** - Bachelor degree in Computer Science <br>